metzlr/portals/README.md

 ## How to use

-All the code necessary for using portals in a scene is located in the `src` directory.
+All necessary code is in the `src` directory.

-A scene using portals must be rendered with `PortalRender` (which under the hood uses a WebGLRenderer).
+A scene using portals must be rendered with `PortalRender`, a custom wrapper around WebGLRenderer.

-Portals are defined with the `Portal` class, whose constructor requires a mesh that will be used as the portal surface.
+Portals are defined with the `Portal` class, which requires a mesh that will be used as the portal surface.
 The geometry of the mesh must be a plane.
 The mesh material can be anything since `Portal` replaces it with a different one regardless.
 To connect one portal to another, set the `destination` property to another portal.

-Portal teleportation can be added by with `PortalTraveller` object, which attaches to a camera that you want to be able to travel through portals.
+Portal teleportation can be added by creating a new `PortalTraveller` object, passing the camera you want to be able to travel through portals.

-All of this can be seen in action with the following class that's used by the demo scenes:
+For an example, see the SceneManager class used in the demo scenes:
 [PortalSceneManager](demo/js/objects/PortalSceneManager.js)